Armenia–Iran relations: Post 1992

 In 1994, Armenia shot down an Iranian military plane.
 Armenia sent a delegation to Iran to apologize.
 The incident did not prevent the two countries from signing trade deals.

 Amid the ongoing Azerbaijan-Armenia border crisis, the Iranian foreign minister has reiterated in September 2022 that the Iran-Armenia border must remain unchanged.
-In May 2024, Ali Khameri, Iran's Supreme Leader, emphasized Iran's opposition to any border changes in the South Caucasus during a meeting with Nikol Pashinyan, Armenia's Prime Minister.
+In May 2024, Ali Khamenei, Iran's Supreme Leader, emphasized Iran's opposition to any border changes in the South Caucasus during a meeting with Nikol Pashinyan, Armenia's Prime Minister.
 Following the tensions between Armenia and Azerbaijan in 2024, Armenia and Iran had expanded their military cooperation, discussing a possible arms agreement valued at around $500 million.

-In 9 April 2025, Iran and Armenia held a two-day first-ever joint military drill in the Nordooz region, under the Ashura Regional Headquarters on the 44 km border between the two countries, with special forces units from both sides participating.
+On 9 April 2025, Iran and Armenia held a two-day first-ever joint military drill in the Nordooz region, under the Ashura Regional Headquarters on the 44 km border between the two countries, with special forces units from both sides participating.
 The two day drills involved special-forced units, stimulated attacks by "terrorist groups" on border checkpoints and included weapons, both light and heavy, continued by sniper operations, demolitions and support fire.
 The purpose of the exercise was to reinforce the security of the borders based on the shared interests of the two countries and strengthen cooperation in the region.

 On August 19, 2025, senior officials from Iran and Armenia signed ten cooperation agreements in the presence of the two countries' leaders.
 These agreements encompassed various fields, including political, social, cultural, tourism, industrial, educational, transportation, urban development, artistic, and health sectors.
 Additionally, the President of Iran and the Prime Minister of Armenia signed a joint statement concerning the visit between the two countries.

+On February 24, 2026, Iranian President Masoud Pezeshkian reaffirmed Tehran’s determination to finalize a comprehensive strategic partnership document with Armenia during a meeting with Armenian Defense Minister Suren Papikyan, emphasizing the importance of expanding economic and transit cooperation between the two neighbors.